chriscareycode/nagiostv-react/README.md

 - Sound effects for state changes
 - Speak the state changes
-- Doom Guy (Flynn), the character from the game Doom.
+- Doom Guy (Doomguy), the character from the game Doom.
 This is just a bit of added fun to bring some emotion to server monitoring.
-The more services are down, the more angry Flynn gets.
+The more services are down, the more angry Doomguy gets.

 Technology
 ------------